Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 I think what's particularly distressing this evening is that relations between the United States and Israel have fallen to a low point.

-I can't remember a time when there's been so much acrimony coming from Israel and a unanimous rejection of a peace proposal for an American Secretary of State, a unanimous rejection by the Israeli cabinet, and then a savaging of our Secretary of State.
+I can't remember a time when there's been so much acrimony coming from Israel and a unanimous rejection of a peace proposal from an American Secretary of State, a unanimous rejection by the Israeli cabinet, and then a savaging of our Secretary of State.

-Anyone asking why would that be?
+Anybody asking, why would that be?

 What could possibly explain this?